 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

 While we’re constantly searching for the very best deals on everything, we think it’s time to employ ways to save money inside your home and as a part of your personal care.
-By ditching these 10 household items, you’ll save money and the planet with these cost-effective and environmentally-friendly product swaps.
+By ditching these 13 common household items, you’ll save money & the planet with these cost-effective, environmentally-friendly product swaps.

-1. Ditch aluminum foil and parchment paper in favor of silicone baking mats.
+1. Ditch aluminum foil & parchment paper in favor of silicone baking mats.

-According to Curiosity, aluminum foil is even more wasteful than plastic wrap.
-Producing 1 ton of aluminum foil takes about 170 million BTUs to produce which is about as much as 1,400 gallons of gasoline.
+According to Statista, 318.97 million Americans used aluminum foil just in 2020.
+Producing just 1 ton of aluminum foil takes about 170 million BTUs to produce which is about as much as 1,400 gallons of gasoline.
 The process also emits about 12 tons of greenhouse gases and takes 400 years to break down after it’s discarded.

 By switching to silicone baking mats, you’ll have a sanitary and simple way to cook all your meals including even the oven or toaster oven!
 Plus, they can even be used for baking which will replace any parchment paper that you may currently be using.

 2. Swap plastic straws in favor of reusable straws.

 Approximately 500 million straws are used each day in America alone.
 A lot of huge companies are nixing plastic straws including Starbucks.
-It’s been calculated that by 2050 there will be more weight in straws than fish in the oceans – that’s only 30 years away, friends. 😱
+It’s been calculated that by 2050 there will be more weight in straws than fish in the oceans – that’s only 29 years away, friends. 😱

-As an example, if you have a family of 5 that uses just 1 straw per week, that’s 260 straws a year!
-By switching to metal straws, you’ll be saving a little bit of cash at your next party, but more importantly, you’ll be making a huge impact on our environment and helping save our oceans and your hard-earned cash.
+If you have a family of 5 that uses just 1 straw per week, that’s 260 straws a year!
+By switching to a reusable straw, you’ll be helping save our oceans and your hard-earned cash.
 Plus, they come in many forms like silicone (safer for your teeth), stainless steel, and even bamboo!

 If you and your family get in the habit of using reusable straws, you’ll nix about 2,600 plastic straws over the next 10 years! 🎉

-This may be a big adjustment for many people, but paper towels are a huge culprit to waste in our country.
-According to Durafresh “More than 13 billion pounds of paper towels are used each year in the USA, amounting to 40 pounds – the equivalent of 80 rolls – per person, per year.” 😱And in order to produce all of that paper it requires a whopping 110 million trees and 130 billion gallons of water per year.
-GULP! 😳It’s a waste of money and waste of precious resources!
+Ditching paper towels may be a big adjustment for many people, but they’re an even larger culprit to waste in our country.
+According to ZeroWasteKit “More than 13 billion pounds of paper towels are used each year in the USA, amounting to 40 pounds – the equivalent of 80 rolls – per person, per year.” 😱

 A 12 pack of Bounty paper towels will run you close to $20.
 Not to mention, they’re still pretty hard to come by during this pandemic.
 Even worse, if you have a family of four, statistics show that you’ll power through them in three weeks or less! 😳

 If you and your family get in the habit of using an environmentally-friendly alternative to paper towels, you’ll save 3,200 rolls or about $4,048 over the next 10 years! 🎉

-4. Skip drying sheets which are a toxic waste of money, and toss in a wool ball.
+4. Skip drying sheets which are a toxic waste of money, and toss in a wool ball instead.

-As an example, if you’re using 2 dryer sheets for 5 loads of laundry a week, you’re using an entire box of Bounce dryer sheets in just 10.5 weeks, which means you’re spending about $30 every year and adding to our country’s toxic waste problem.
+If you’re using 2 dryer sheets for 5 loads of laundry a week, you’re using an entire box of Bounce dryer sheets in just 10.5 weeks.
+So you’re spending about $30 every year and adding to the toxic waste problem.

 The Everspring brand available at Target offers really affordable dryer balls at just under $10 for a 3-pack which will last upwards of 1,000 laundry loads or until they fall apart.
-Not only that, but dryer balls also helps decrease your drying time, they’re biodegradable, dye-free, non-toxic, and don’t contain any harmful fragrances.
+Dryer balls also help decrease your drying time, they’re biodegradable, dye-free, non-toxic, and don’t contain any harmful fragrances.
 You can also opt to use nothing at all and save your cash.